 What is Treating Patients with C.A.R.E?

-Treating Patients with C.A.R.E is a program designed by the Institute for Health Care Communication provides a conceptual model and specific techniques that guide all staff members – receptionists, nurses, medical assistants, business office clerks, maintenance workers (anyone who comes in contact with patients), etc. – to communicate in ways that will enhance satisfaction and encourage patient partnership.
+Treating Patients with C.A.R.E is a program designed by the Institute for Health Care Communication that provides a conceptual model and specific techniques that guide all staff members – receptionists, nurses, medical assistants, business office clerks, maintenance workers (anyone who comes in contact with patients) – to communicate in ways that will enhance satisfaction and encourage patient partnership.

 What happens in the training?